gjfzlisa06/zama-fhe-survey/README.md

 ## 🎯 Usage

-Connect Wallet: Click the "Connect Wallet" button and select your preferred Ethereum wallet
+- **Connect Wallet:** Click the "Connect Wallet" button and select your preferred Ethereum wallet

-View Surveys: Browse existing survey questions and their statistics
+- **View Surveys:** Browse existing survey questions and their statistics

-Submit Ratings: For each question, click "Submit Score" to provide your rating (1-5)
+- **Submit Ratings:** For each question, click "Submit Score" to provide your rating (1-5)

-Create Questions (Admin only): Admins can create new survey questions using the "Create Question" button
+- **Create Questions (Admin only):** Admins can create new survey questions using the "Create Question" button

-Monitor Statistics: View real-time updates of response counts, average scores, and distributions
+- **Monitor Statistics:** View real-time updates of response counts, average scores, and distributions

 ## 🔒 Security Features

-All survey responses are stored on-chain with FHE encryption
+- All survey responses are stored on-chain with FHE encryption

-Only question owners (admins) can create new questions
+- Only question owners (admins) can create new questions

-Response data is immutable once submitted
+- Response data is immutable once submitted

-Transparent statistics calculation visible to all participants
+- Transparent statistics calculation visible to all participants

 ## 🌟 Future Enhancements

-Multi-question survey forms
+- Multi-question survey forms

-Advanced data visualization and analytics
+- Advanced data visualization and analytics

-Response weighting and filtering options
+- Response weighting and filtering options

-Export functionality for survey results
+- Export functionality for survey results

-Cross-chain compatibility
+- Cross-chain compatibility

-## 🤝 Contributing

-We welcome contributions to the FHE Survey Platform!
-Please feel free to submit issues, feature requests, or pull requests.

-📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-ZAMA for FHEVM technology

-Ethereum Foundation for blockchain infrastructure

-Vercel for deployment platform

-All contributors and testers